CSS-Angie/Food-Forest-Foraging/README.md

 ## Creating user stories

 For the creation of the user stories, we only focus on the primary target group.
-The user story is complemented with acceptance criteria and tasks to be able to design wireframes that contain all features needed.
+The user story is complemented with acceptance criteria and tasks to be able designing wireframes that contain all features needed.

 <details><summary><b>User Story 1: As a food forest owner / forager I want to see compelling colours, so I can scroll without being blinded</b></summary>